gkowalski/DicomPurge/README.md

    directories) or via **Browse…**.
 Nothing happens until you do.
 2. The tree fills with `Patient → Study → Series`.
 Only **series** nodes are selectable;
    patient and study nodes are display-only.
 3. Selecting a series renders its first image in the **Image review** tab.
-The slider at the bottom cycles through every image in the series (multi-frame instances contribute one slider position per frame). **Scrolling the mouse wheel over the image** does the same thing — wheel up moves toward the start of the series, wheel down toward the end, and it stops at either end rather than wrapping.
+A modal **Loading series** popup covers the wait — it counts through the instance headers, then shows an indeterminate bar while the first image is decoded, and closes as soon as that image (or its placeholder) is on screen.
+A series that loads in under 300 ms never shows it.
+The slider at the bottom cycles through every image in the series (multi-frame instances contribute one slider position per frame). **Scrolling the mouse wheel** does the same thing, over the image *and* over the slider — wheel up moves toward the start of the series, wheel down toward the end, and it stops at either end rather than wrapping.
 Trackpad deltas accumulate, so one notch-equivalent of scrolling advances exactly one image.
 The wheel is ignored while you are mid-drag on a redaction box.
 4. The **Metadata** tab shows the DICOM tags of whichever instance is on screen — *Field Name / Tag / VR / Size / Content*, with the `(0002,xxxx)` file meta group in grey (toggle it off with the **File meta** checkbox).
 Sequences expand into `Item n` sub-trees, multi-valued elements expand into one `value` row each, and binary elements (pixel data, overlays) show their size instead of their bytes.
    The **Filter** box narrows the tree to rows whose name, tag or content match.
+   Building that tree is expensive, so it is rebuilt once the scrolling settles rather than for every image you pass — switching to the tab builds it immediately.
    It is read-only: nothing here is edited or exported.
 Note this app redacts pixels and overlays only — the tags shown are **not** de-identified on export.
 5. **Drag on the image** to place a redaction box.
 While dragging, releasing inside the